- What are my chances of being admitted for the fall versus spring?

 Are there any specific housing options for transfer students?

-The University of Virginia is pleased to offer a residential community designed to provide new transfer students to the University with a supportive and engaging residential experience.
-Clusters of incoming transfers will live on floors with returning upper-class students, thereby providing the dual benefit of the support of fellow transfer students who are also experiencing the transition, and of experienced UVA students who can help new transfers to engage with the broader University community.
-Resident Advisors (RAs) and Transfer Student Peer Advisors (TSPAs) will collaborate to provide a breadth of residential programming designed to assist transfer students with academic planning, University community involvement, meeting peers, and taking advantage of all of the academic and extracurricular opportunities that the University has to offer.
+While there are no housing areas specifically reserved for transfer students, the University of Virginia is pleased to offer housing options that are designed to provide students who live on Grounds with a supportive and engaging residential experience.
+Resident Advisors (RAs) and Transfer Student Peer Advisors (TSPAs) collaborate to offer a breadth of residential programming designed to assist transfer students with academic planning, University community involvement, meeting peers, and taking advantage of all of the academic and extracurricular opportunities that the University has to offer.